tanyaweaver/python-dev-accelerator/_sources/lectures/day21/frameworks_and_wsgi.txt

     In particular, contrast the book db app you created using WSGI and your first full-scale web project.

-    Compare the ease of routing in ``Flask`` with the way you solved the same problem for the book database.
+    Compare the ease of routing in ``Pyramid`` with the way you solved the same problem for the book database.

     Think about how *general* the route system is in ``Flask`` and how